AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/colorspaces.rst

 The ``lg16`` colorspace is a 16-bit log colorspace (see :ref:`config-spivfx` for an explanation of this colorspace).
-It has a name, a bitdepth and a description.
+It has a name, a bit-depth and a description.

 The ``lg16`` colorspace is defined as a transform from ``lg16`` to the reference colorspace (``lnf``).
 That transform is to apply the LUT